Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

-Combining the above Theorems~\ref{thm.Karch-L} and \ref{thm.Karch-N}, we can get the higher-order asymptotic expansion for the solution $u(x, t)$ to \eqref{gKdVB} when $q=3$.
+for any $1\le p\le \infty$, where $S_{\alpha}(x, t)$ is defined by \eqref{def.S}, while $G(x, t)$ and $M$ are defined by \eqref{def.G-M}. \end{thm} Combining the above Theorems~\ref{thm.Karch-L} and \ref{thm.Karch-N}, we can get the higher-order asymptotic expansion for the solution $u(x, t)$ to \eqref{gKdVB} when $q=3$.
 However, the asymptotic rate $o(t^{-\frac{1}{2}\left(1-\frac{1}{p}\right) -\frac{1}{2} }\log t)$ given in \eqref{Karch-N} is slower than \eqref{Karch-L1}, \eqref{Karch-L2} and \eqref{Karch-L3} by $o(\log t)$.
 Therefore, the asymptotic rates related to the higher-order asymptotic expansions for the solution $u(x, t)$ also become slower than \eqref{Karch-L1}, \eqref{Karch-L2} and \eqref{Karch-L3}.
 This gives us the natural question whether it is possible to improve the asymptotic rate given in \eqref{Karch-N}.
 For improving this asymptotic rate, it might be effective to investigate the second asymptotic profile for the Duhamel term in \eqref{gKdVB-IE}.
 In this paper, we analyze \eqref{KdVB}, which is \eqref{gKdVB} for $q=3$ with a parameter $\beta \in \R$.
-As our main results, we succeeded to derive the second asymptotic profile for the Duhamel term of the integral equation \eqref{KdVB-IE} below and to improve the results given by Karch \cite{K99-1}.
+As our main results, we succeeded to derive the second asymptotic profile for the Duhamel term of the integral equation \eqref{KdVB-IE} below and improved the results given by Karch \cite{K99-1}.
+For the nonlinear parabolic equations such as \eqref{CD} and \eqref{SC} mentioned below, the higher-order asymptotic expansions of the solutions have been obtained in \cite{I-K} and \cite{KM09, Y09}, respectively.
+Therefore, the method used in these papers may be applied to our target problem \eqref{KdVB}.
+However, in the present paper, instead of using that technique, we apply a different approach to derive a kind of new type of asymptotic profile (see also Remark \ref{rem.self} below).

-The rest of this paper is organized as follows.
-In the next section, we state our main results Theorem~\ref{thm.Duhamel} and Corollaries \ref{thm.Main} and \ref{cor.main} below, which generalize the results given in \cite{K99-1}.
-In order to prove our main results, we prepare a couple of lemmas and propositions in Section 3.
+This paper is organized as follows.
+In Section 2, we state our main results Theorem~\ref{thm.Duhamel} and Corollaries \ref{thm.Main} and \ref{cor.main} below, which generalize the results given in \cite{K99-1}.
+In order to prove them, we prepare a couple of lemmas and propositions in Section 3.
 Finally, we give the proof of our main results in Section 4.
-The main novelty of this paper is that the second asymptotic profile for the Duhamel term of the integral equation \eqref{KdVB-IE} can be obtained.
-The main techniques of the proofs are based on the idea used in \cite{FI21} for the asymptotic analysis of the other dispersive-dissipative equation.
+The main novelty of this paper is the derivation of the second asymptotic profile for the Duhamel term in \eqref{KdVB-IE} below.
+The key of this derivation is Proposition~\ref{prop.v-V-Psi} below, and the main techniques of its proof is based on the idea used in \cite{FI21} for the asymptotic analysis of the other dispersive-dissipative equation.